 It is our privilege not only to teach others but to warn them.
 Most of us do not like to become involved in the problems of other people.
 All of us have a circle of Christian friends to whom we are a blessing (all things being equal).
 God expects us to warn them graciously when an occasion arises to do so.

-Admonish has to do with application.
+Admonish has to do with the application.
 Some people cannot apply Scripture for themselves.
 They need others to help them.
-When a person learns to fly, he needs someone there to personally show him how to turn without stalling out.
-If you stall out things can get quite messy!
-Admonishing helps another person make application.
-We do not teach another person how to shoot by saying, “Here is a gun go out and shoot.”
+When a person learns to fly, he needs someone to show him how to turn without stalling out.
+If you stall out, things can get quite messy!
+Admonishing helps another person make an application.
+We do not teach another person how to shoot by saying, “Here is a gun; go out and shoot.”
 He must squeeze the trigger for an accurate shot.
-It is in application where we hit the target.
+It is in the application where we hit the target.

 “One another” means mutual help in applying truth to experience.
 We have a responsibility to one another (Gal.
 6:10; Heb.
 6:10).
 Most of us know of our obligation to get the gospel out to the non-Christian.
 Few of us know of our obligation to the saint.
 Are you involved in encouraging a Christian?
 Who gave you the authority to retire from this?
 There is no honorable discharge in this work.
 God has given us a ministry to one another.

 God has designed the Christian life in a way that we need others to help us apply Scripture to our experience.